Puja Services and Offerings

 One of the key practices in Vajrayana is Phowa, the transference of consciousness.
 AR is considered a Phowa Mahasiddha, one who is supremely accomplished in helping to transfer another’s consciousness to the pure realms or buddha fields at the time of their passing.

 It is said Phowa should be done within a few minutes of someone’s passing, at the latest within six hours.
-On several occasions, we have been able to request Rinpoche to do the Phowa himself for someone who had just died.
-When someone is about to pass, please therefore inform us early.

 • 49-Day Puja for the deceased